Skip to main content

 • Registered or eligible for registration with Australian and New Zealand College of Anaesthetists (ANZCA)

-• Be free of chemical dependence and other health related conditions preventing the applicant performing the duties of an Anaesthetic Registrar
+• Be free of chemical dependence and other health related conditions conditions preventing the applicant performing the duties of an Anaesthetic Registrar

 • Refer to the Australian and New Zealand College of Anaesthetists for further information on selection and/or eligibility